 The annotation process followed the same methodology as with the annotation of smoking cessation intervention reports: (i) developing an annotation manual iteratively and in collaboration with computer scientists, which specifies the type of data to be annotated against each code and the correct format (e.g., the amount of text to be included in the annotation), (ii) recruiting and training qualified annotators (e.g., researchers with experience in the behaviour change field), and (iii) assigning small batches of intervention evaluation reports to several pairs of annotators (OC, AW, EHa, EHo, CM), who annotate the reports independently and meet at the end of each batch to discuss any discrepancies between their coding.
 Where there were discrepancies, annotators were encouraged to consult the manual to determine the 'correct' way of annotating the relevant code.
-If the manual did not have a clear answer to the problem, this was brought to the wider team for discussion, with the manual and/or code set updated accordingly.
-This process informed small changes to the physical activity annotation code set.
+If the manual did not have a clear answer to the problem, this was brought to the wider team for discussion during weekly meetings (debriefing), with the manual and/or code set updated accordingly.
+Changes to the manual were additive (i.e., we did not change the modus operandi but rather expanded the manual's instructions with some edge cases identified during the annotations).
 Once the coding was finalised and agreed upon, the data were included in the dataset.
 The HBCP physical activity annotation manual is available as an online supplementary material (File 2; West et al., 2023b).
+Highlighted text indicates an addition to the manual as a result of the debriefings.